 5. Making the Transition

 Most contractors start by digitizing their biggest pain point: estimates, scheduling, or invoicing.
-Success comes from gradual expansion, letting teams master basics before adding features.
+Success comes from gradual expansion, allowing teams to master the basics before adding features.

 Conclusion